In Defense of Christina Korbe: Editorial Writing

 As you peer down, you see a figure in the darkness climbing the stairs.
 The door to your children's bedroom is at the head of the stairs and you panic.
 My babies!
 You have to stop this intruder.
 You have no other choice.
 Your chidlren are in danger.
 You fire the gun.

 Now you may say, "Big deal.
 Jeanine is exagerating here to make a point.
 What a bad editorial writer she is, slanting views and all."
+But isn't that what most editorial pieces do?
+Don't they usually slant the view to either favor or degrade the subject?

-I will reply with this:
+I will also reply with this:

 From "'Take care of my babies,' suspect pleads":